Pop quiz! Which one of these do home sellers find most stressful?

 The upgrades that make you money when selling are the ones that enhance a buyer’s emotional state when they view your property — and a roof isn’t one of them.

-But replacing a roof can make sense if it’s in really bad shape or if you have a wood shake roof in an area where this isn’t desirable (most areas).
+But replacing a roof before selling can make sense if it’s in really bad shape or if you have a wood shake roof in an area where this isn’t desirable (most areas).

 A roof inspector is going to state the condition as something such as “great,” “good,” “fair,” or “poor.”